 Smart HVAC systems aren’t the only technologies that hotels use to save on their energy consumption.
 Smart Lighting technology also allows hotels to better understand their energy needs, automate their consumption, and adapt to real-time changes in occupancy.

-After all, whether it’s for guest rooms, pools, sanitation, or food/beverage service, water is an unavoidable cost of doing business in the hospitality industry.
+After all, whether it’s for guest rooms, pools, sanitation, or food/beverage service, water is a necessary cost of doing business in the hotel industry.
 Indeed, it represents a significant piece of overhead that can and should be managed carefully.
 For instance, the hospitality industry relies so much on its water consumption to keep afloat that it:

 [A]ccounts for about 15 percent of total water use in US commercial and institutional facilities, according to the EPA … [And some] estimates suggest that implementing water-efficient practices in commercial buildings can decrease operating costs by approximately percent and energy and water use by 10 and 15 percent, respectively.